CSE512-14W/a3-chaoyu-aniket/README.md

 Put your running instructions here.
 (Tell us how to open your visualization.)

 If your visualization is web-based,  it would be great if your submissions can be opened online.
 [Github Pages](http://pages.github.com/) and Mike Bostock's [Bl.ocks.org](http://bl.ocks.org) are good and easy way to put your visualization online so you can put your link here.
+For example:

+Access our visualization at http://cse512-14w.github.io/a3-jheer-kanitw/

 ## Story Board